Bible translations into Italian

-The Bible (Bibbia) has been translated into Italian many times since the first printed translation, the so-called Malermi Bible, by Nicolò Malermi in 1471.
+Before the invention of printing, Bible books were translated into emerging Italian dialects in the XIII and XIV century.
+The whole Bible (Bibbia) has been translated into Italian many times since the first printed translation, the so-called Malermi Bible, by Nicolò Malermi in 1471.

 The CEI Bible published by the Episcopal Conference of Italy (Conferenza Episcopale Italiana) is the official version of the Italian Catholic Church.
-Prior to the initial publication of the CEI edition in 1971, the most common Italian translation of the bible was that of Archbishop Antonio Martini, published from 1769–1781.
+Prior to the initial publication of the CEI edition in 1971, the most common Italian translation of the bible was that of Archbishop Antonio Martini, published from 1769 to 1781.

 The 1607 Italian translation by Giovanni Diodati is the standard reference used in Italian Protestantism; a revised edition of this translation in modern Italian, Nuova Diodati, was published in 1991.

 Early translations

-The first printed translation of the Bible into Italian was the so-called Malermi Bible, by Nicolò Malermi in 1471 from the Latin version Vulgate.
+The first printed translation of the Bible into Italian was the so-called Malermi Bible, by Benedictine Camaldolese Nicolò Malermi in 1471 from the Latin version Vulgate, a revision of a pre-existing Tuscan-dialect manuscript to reflect the Venetian dialect.
+A different translation was also printed in Venice in the same year by Nicolas Jenson, but did not find favour.

-Other early Catholic translations into Italian were made by the Dominican Fra Zaccaria of Florence in 1542 (the New Testament only) and by Santi Marmochino in 1543 (complete Bible).
+Other early Catholic translations into Italian were made by the Dominican Fra Zaccaria of Florence in 1542 (the New Testament only) and by Dominican Savonaralan Santi Marmochino in 1543 (complete Bible) influenced by Lorenzo Valla, Erasmus's Greek-influenced New Testament and Brucioli's Old Testament.